gillian34/Perfect-and-imperfect-rhyme-tracker/README.md

 ## Do We Find That They Rhyme?
 A Corpus-Based Approach to Analyzing Phonological Similarity Using Imperfect Rhymes
 This project obtains song lyrics and anazlyes them to find patterns in perfect and imperfect rhyming.
-The PDF titled Junior_Paper_Gillian_Rosenberg2 provides an extensive description and analysis of the project.
+The PDF provides an extensive description and analysis of the project.
+This project was completed in partial fullfilment of the partial fulfillment of the requirements for the degree of Bachelor of Arts at Princeton University.

 This repository contains two main components: a lyrics scraper and a rhyme collector.
 Lyrics_Scraper is a Python script (originally written in R by Kaylin Pavlik and converted to Python using ChatGPT) to obtain song lyrics from websites on the internet and save them in a CSV format.
 Rhyme_collector is a Python tool that processes the CSV file of song lyrics to identify perfect and imperfect rhymes.
 It then outputs a list of these types of rhymes along with their counts.